Saudi Arabian Football Federation

 The Saudi Arabian Football Federation (SAFF; الإتحاد السعودي لكرة القدم) is the football governing body of Saudi Arabia.
-Founded in 1956, It's responsibilities include administration of club competitions and national teams.
+Founded in 1955, Its responsibilities include administration of club competitions and national teams.
 The founder of the federation is Prince Abdullah bin Faisal.

 History

-The SAFF was formally established in 1956 and the same year it joined the FIFA and the Asian Football Confederation in 1974, to begin the process of organizing his local championships in addition to his external contributions during which he achieved many great achievements.
+The SAFF was formally established in 1955 and it joined the FIFA in the next year and the Asian Football Confederation in 1974, to begin the process of organizing his local championships in addition to his external contributions during which he achieved many great achievements.

 The SAFF organizes local football competitions, in addition to organizing the participation of Saudi national teams and clubs internationally, as it effectively supervises 153 clubs participating in football competitions.
 Premier, First, Second, and Third) – The Custodian of the Two Holy Mosques Champions – U-23 Championship (for the First and First Class) – Youth League Championship (Premier and First Class Clubs) – and the Junior League for Premier and Clubs First Class.

 The SAFF is considered one of the most famous federations in the Asian continent in the field of football.
 On the regional level, the Saudi national team has won the Gulf Cup title 3 times in its history.
 Continental, the first Saudi national football team has not been absent from the final of the Asian Cup since 1984 until In 2004, when its absence from the final of the championship that was held in China, which the Japanese team won, was the first since 1984.

 During the Saudi national team's qualifying in the Asian Cup final five times in a row, they won the title three times, its beginning in 1984 and then in 1988 and 1996 after it had lost the 1992 and 2000 finals to the Japanese team with the same result 1–0.

 At the international level, the Saudi team qualified to the World Cup Finals four times in a row since its debut in 1994, where they ended up in round 16 after they were defeated by Sweden 3–1, as their best result in its history, until the 2006 World Cup in Germany. before they qualified again to the 2018 World Cup in Russia.
 And the Saudi Arabia U-16 team achieved the 1989 FIFA U-16 World Championship held in Scotland in 1989 after defeating in the final match against the host nation, becoming the first Asian team to win a FIFA tournament.

 As of August 2021, they remain the only Asian men's team to win any FIFA tournament.
 Clubs also a number of continental championships at the level of football competitions in the Asian continent, also the first Asian team to participate in Club World Cup was the Saudi Al-Nassr in 2000, followed by Al-Ittihad in 2005.

 SAFF appointed Croatian Romeo Jozak as technical director on 22 July 2021.